Slawikus/ruby-barebone-project/README.md

-Ruby barebone project with RSpec and Docker
+Ruby barebone project with Minitest, RSpec-mocks and Docker